artorias111/c-h_bot/README.md

-# c-h_bot
+# Ping_bot
-A discord bot that gives you cyanide and happiness
+A discord bot that returns the ping when asked for Just enter !ping when the bot's in the server